Get started¶

 1.3.0

-SOCKS5 proxy is only supported from gmsaas ver.
-1.4.0 onwards.
+SOCKS5 proxy is supported only from gmsaas 1.4.0 onward.

 gmsaas config set proxy (http[s]|socks5)://host:port